Cybersecurity Trend: Cloud-Native Security Posture Management Becomes Essential

 The shift to cloud-native architectures has outpaced the security tooling designed to protect traditional data centers.
 Infrastructure as code, containerized microservices, serverless functions, and multi-cloud deployments create security challenges that perimeter-based tools were never designed to address.

 Cloud Security Posture Management (CSPM) tools continuously assess cloud environments against security best practices and compliance frameworks.
 They detect misconfigurations (the leading cause of cloud breaches, according to CISA advisories), monitor for drift from known-good states, and flag publicly exposed resources.
-Alouffi et al. (2021) found that misconfiguration was the root cause in 65% to 70% of cloud security incidents studied across multiple cloud platforms.
+Industry research, including Alouffi et al. (IEEE Access, 2021) and CrowdStrike threat reporting, identifies misconfiguration as the dominant root cause of cloud security incidents.

 The market has evolved from standalone CSPM to broader Cloud-Native Application Protection Platforms (CNAPP), which combine CSPM with Cloud Workload Protection (CWPP), Cloud Infrastructure Entitlement Management (CIEM), and supply chain security.
 This consolidation reflects the reality that cloud security requires visibility across the entire stack: infrastructure, identity, workloads, and data.